Internet2/class-workshop-researchdev-copilot/pre-workshop-checklist/README.md

 ### Repository Update

-Make sure that you have cloned the repo.
+Make sure that you have cloned the repository.
 You can see instructions on how to do so on the [Getting Started](../README.md#getting-started) section of main page of this repository.

 If you have already done that, ensure you have the latest content from the repository.